martinring/thesis/src/4-Timing.md

 they need to be strong enough to be able to actually show that the system globally satisfies the specified properties, and to preclude unwanted behaviour, but weak enough to still allow all desired implementation.
-If we move verification into runtime, we can relax preconditions at design time, allowing for more readable specifications and speeding up the development process.
+If we move verification into run-time, we can relax preconditions at design time, allowing for more readable specifications and speeding up the development process.
 Consider [#fig:configuration] again: to make the system usable as